ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 The ACK_CLIENT_CID and ACK_TARGET_CID capsule types (see {{iana-capsule-types}}
-for the capsule type values) are sent by the proxy to the client to indicate that a mapping was successfully created for a registered connection ID as well as provide the Virtual Target Connection ID that may be used in forwarding mode.
+for the capsule type values) are sent by the proxy to the client to indicate that a mapping was successfully created for a registered connection ID as well as provide the Virtual Target Connection ID that may be used in forwarded mode.
 These capsule types MUST only be sent by a proxy.

 The CLOSE_CLIENT_CID and CLOSE_TARGET_CID capsule types (see